 There are two big groups of people when it comes to staying at Disney’s Animal Kingdom Lodge.
 You have your die-hard fans who love the resort or call it their DVC home.
 Then you have those who think it’s too far away from the other three parks and dislike the additional time it can take when using complimentary resort transportation.

 Part of the reason it took us so long to stay at this resort was because of the latter.
 We had a stroller to deal with and spending extra time on a bus sounded a little too hard.
 I want to mention that because I totally understand that reasoning.
 If the bus is your only option for getting around and you have very young kids, I definitely wouldn’t fault you for staying somewhere closer to the other parks.
+Now that we only pack our Disney World backpack for the day, it’s less of an issue.

 Our circumstances this time were the perfect storm for a completely magical vacation at Disney’s Animal Kingdom Lodge.
 We had our van so we drove everywhere we went with the exception of Disney Springs.
 We didn’t have to deal with a stroller this time and as Resort Guests, parking is free in all of the parks.
 This worked out so well for us, we now consider driving a luxury!
 And that’s saying a lot because we are big fans of letting Disney do the driving.
 That said, getting to Disney Springs by bus was easy and actually enjoyable because we hadn’t been riding busses all week!